AxsKramer/video-player/README.md

-# video-player
+# Video Player
-Video Player Implementation in js.
+Video Player Implementation with html, css and js.